arshiamufti/quick-language-references/scala/list.md

 res70: Boolean = true
 ```
 * `partition(p: (A) ⇒ Boolean): (List[A], List[A])` returns a pair of lists.
 The first contains elements that satisfy the predicate `p` and the second contains those that don't.
 Relative ordering is maintained
-* `permutations` returns an iterator over all the permutations of the list
+* `permutations` returns an iterator over all the permutations of the list that you can `map` or `foreach` over, etc.

 ### **Return certain parts of the list**
 * `head` returns the first element